i01011001/Irrelevent_Kernel_Module/README.md

 #### What does it do?
-It copies a string to the kernal ring buffer when the module is inserted and also when the modules is removed from the linux kernel.
+It copies a string to the kernal ring buffer when the module is inserted and also when the module is removed from the linux kernel.

 #### How to Use it?
 1. Create and start a virtualenv using multipass or something else